-Thinking about updating your HVAC system?
+Thinking about updating your Charleston HVAC system?
 Well now is the time!
 A section of the new Inflation Reduction Act gives incentives for homeowners to make energy-efficient changes to their homes.
 While there are credits for qualifying gas furnaces and air conditioning systems, the most significant credits and rebates included are for heat pumps.
-Keep reading to learn how to save up to $2000 for qualified heating and cooling systems.
+Keep reading to learn how to get an HVAC tax credit and save up to $2000 for qualified heating and air conditioning systems.

 How Does The Heating & Air Conditioning Tax Credit Work?

 Although these eco-friendly options are more expensive to install, new tax credits included in the Inflation Reduction Act for energy-efficient homes can make the cost much more palatable.
 The new tax credit available through the Inflation Reduction Act will help offset the cost of heat pump installation, which is more expensive than a traditional HVAC.
 The credit covers up to 30% of what you paid for the heat pump, including installation costs, up to $2000 through the end of 2032.
 The credit for furnaces and air conditioners covers up to 30% of what you paid for the equipment, including installation costs, up to $600 for each product.
 Any taxpayer can qualify for the tax credit as long as they have installed the heat pump, furnace, or air conditioner on or after January 1, 2023.
 A smaller tax credit of up to $300 can be claimed on qualifying systems installed in 2022.
 You can also claim up to $2000 in tax credits on expenditures related to the installation of heat pumps.
 A few of these credits include up to $600 for air-sealing systems, $150 for a home energy audit, and $600 for any electrical supply upgrades needed to complete your energy-efficient project.